danshea/IntroMap/README.md

 (IntroMap) $ cat A02.174-12-26-1-28280253.out.predicted.out
 A02     228453  6213700
 </pre>
 And the _chrN_._outpostfix_.out files hold the homology scores at each position for the locally weighted linear regressions.
-Currently, the cli version re-generates these each time, but because this is a costly computational operation, we plan to add the option to re-plot from previously generated runs out files.
+Currently, the cli version re-generates these each time, but because this is a costly computational operation, we plan to add the option to re-plot from a previously generated run's out files.
 Currently, this can be done using the Jupyter notebook.
 Instructions on how to do so are provided in the notebook cell that generates the plots.